This post was originally published on 31 January 2018 and was revised and updated on 4 June 2020.

 Tips for writing appropriate image descriptions

 Image descriptions need to be concise and appropriate for the context.
-Though Twitter gives you 420 characters to write image descriptions, in most cases you shouldn’t need to use anywhere near that many.
+Twitter gives you 1000 characters to write image descriptions, but you shouldn’t need to use anywhere near that many.

 Don’t try and write out an image description for an infographic!
 You’re much better linking to the infographic embedded in a blog post, with a plain text transcript of the infographic beside it.